josephsmithberger/XogotDocs/Documentation.docc/Manual/best_practices/what_are_godot_classes.md

 - Signals.

-This ClassDB is what objects check against when performing an operation like accessing a property or calling a method.
+This `ClassDB` is what objects check against when performing an operation like accessing a property or calling a method.
 It checks the database's records and the object's base types' records to see if the object supports the operation.

-Attaching a [Script](https://docs.godotengine.org/en/stable/classes/class_script.html#class-script) to your object extends the methods, properties, and signals available from the ClassDB.
+Attaching a [Script](https://docs.godotengine.org/en/stable/classes/class_script.html#class-script) to your object extends the methods, properties, and signals available from the `ClassDB`.

 > Note:
 >
-> Even scripts that don't use the extends keyword implicitly inherit from the engine's base
+> Even scripts that don't use the `extends` keyword implicitly inherit from the engine's base
 > [RefCounted](https://docs.godotengine.org/en/stable/classes/class_refcounted.html#class-refcounted) class.
 As a result, you can instantiate scripts without the
-> extends keyword from code.
-Since they extend RefCounted though, you cannot attach them to
+> `extends` keyword from code.
+Since they extend `RefCounted` though, you cannot attach them to
 > a [Node](https://docs.godotengine.org/en/stable/classes/class_node.html#class-node).
 >